 Test method: DIN EN 12662:1998

 Limit of DIN EN 14214: max.
 24 mg/kg

 AGQM limit: max.
 20 mg/kg

-ACONA (a limit for a gran stor Total Contamination is also ACONA's assessment

-AGQM 's limit for parameter Total Contamination is also AGQM's acceptance limit.
+The AGQM limit value for total contamination is equal to the AGQM acceptance limit value.

 The total contamination is a measure of the content of non-soluble particles ("rust and dust") in the product.
 The determination is carried out after filtration of a heated sample gravimetrically by weighing the filter.
 Biodiesel is normally not distilled, which is why total contamination is an important quality feature.
 High levels of insoluble particles can lead to filter blockages and wear on the injection system.
 The AGQM has set its own stricter limit of 20 mg/kg as an acceptance limit to account for this issue and the relatively poor precision of the method.